MikailaAkeredolu/c16-midterm/README.md

 - Part 5

- - Print the total number of customers in the bank
+  Print the total number of customers in the bank!

     - Sample Expected output
       ```
       3
     ```